Skilled Representation Tailored To Your Needs

 Work With Defense Lawyers Who Have Seen It All

-OVIs are one of those charges where the severity and the consequences can vary depending on the situation.
-When you receive an OVI charge, you must work with attorneys who have handled many of them, have a strong sense of how certain cases play out, and know what to do when yours takes an unexpected turn.
+OVI is one of those charges where the severity and the consequences can vary depending on the situation.
+When you have been charged with OVI, you must work with attorneys who have handled many of them, have a strong sense of how certain cases play out, and will know what to do if yours takes an unexpected turn.

-Over our years of practice, we’ve handled cases where we’ve had to dispute forensic analysis tests and defend people in cases where people faced OVI and manslaughter, vehicular manslaughter or aggravated vehicular homicide charges.
-We’re ready and equipped to protect your constitutional rights, dispute illegally obtained evidence, and collaborate with professionals who can testify.
+Over our years of practice, we’ve handled cases where we’ve had to dispute forensic analysis tests and defend people in cases where people faced OVI and manslaughter, vehicular manslaughter and aggravated vehicular homicide charges.
+We’re ready and equipped to protect your constitutional rights, dispute illegally obtained evidence and collaborate with professionals who can testify.

 You can always expect us to treat you with compassion and understanding.
 We know that you’re going through a tough time and that you’re worried about your future.
 While we can’t predict what will happen, we can prepare you for what we think could happen as we fight vigorously for the outcomes you’d like out of your case.